 Are There Any Drawbacks to Growing Sinsemilla?

-While cannabis-grown Sinsemilla has several benefits, there are also a few drawbacks.
+While cannabis-grown sinsemilla has several benefits, there are also a few drawbacks.

-They cannot reproduce because the male element has been eliminated — you’re growing female plants only.
+Sinsemilla plants cannot reproduce because the male element has been eliminated — you’re growing female plants only.

 For every new cultivation round, you’ll need to purchase new sinsemilla seeds, or, if preferred, take clones from a healthy, mature mother plant.